Codemasters: 2020–present: As an Electronic Arts subsidiary

 Codemasters announced in November 2020 that it had been approached to be acquired by Take-Two Interactive as a buyoff offer valued at £739.2 million.
 Codemasters said its board was ready to approve the deal, pending the required regulatory approvals and Take-Two's own commitment once those approvals were granted.
 In the same month, both Take-Two and Codemasters agreed to a Take-Two buyout of Codemasters in a stock and cash deal around US$994 million, which was expected to be completed by early 2021.
 Following the acquisition, Codemasters would have operated within the 2K label under its existing leadership.
 In a statement, Take-Two boss Strauss Zelnick said that Codemasters' racing games would fit well with its own roster of sports games.
 However, Take-Two's bid was subsequently trumped by Electronic Arts in December 2020, which offered to buy all outstanding shares at £6.04 for an offer valued at about US$1.2 billion, about 14% higher than Take-Two's offer.
 Codemasters' board of directors agreed to the EA deal, which closed by the first quarter of 2021.
 Take-Two formally withdrew its offer in January 2021, ceding to EA's bid, while Codemasters' board signed off on EA's bid later that month.
 The acquisition was completed on 18 February 2021, with all shares transferred to Codex Games Limited, a subsidiary of EA.
 EA's Andrew Wilson said they plan to keep Codemasters as a standalone entity within EA similar to Respawn Entertainment.
 Codemasters announced in July 2021 that CEO Frank Sagnier and CFO Rashid Varachia will depart the company at the end of the month, as part of the EA acquisition plan.
 Special vice president of product development Clive Moody and of publishing Jonathan Bunney will take over leadership of Codemasters following this.

-In May 2022, EA merged Codemasters subsidiary Codemasters Cheshire into Criterion Games, an existing subsidiary of EA, as to support effort on the Need for Speed series as the two companies were already working together on a new title in the series together for months, then later that year in October, announcing a new title called Need for Speed Unbound, which was released on December 2, 2022.
+In May 2022, EA merged Codemasters subsidiary Codemasters Cheshire into Criterion Games, an existing subsidiary of EA, as to support effort on the Need for Speed series as the two companies were already working together on a new title in the series together for months, then later that year in October, announcing a new title called Need for Speed Unbound, which was released on 2 December 2022.

+In December 2023, an unknown number of employees at Codemasters were laid off by EA.

+In May 2025, it was announced that Codemasters had stopped development on its WRC titles.
+More people were laid off as well, while an unspecified amount of other employees would move to work on other EA Sports properties.

+Technology

+Ego is a modified version of the Neon game engine that was used in Colin McRae: Dirt and was developed by Codemasters and Sony Computer Entertainment using Sony Computer Entertainment's PhyreEngine cross-platform graphics engine.
+The Ego engine was developed to render more detailed damage and physics as well as render large-scale environments.